sahitya1903/smart-attendance/CODE_OF_CONDUCT.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.
-# 🌟 Code of Conduct – EduHaven
+# 🌟 Code of Conduct

-Welcome to EduHaven – a community of learners, builders, and collaborators.
+Welcome to a community of learners, builders, and collaborators.
 To ensure an inclusive, respectful, and productive environment for everyone, we have established the following Code of Conduct.

 ## 💬 Our Pledge